 The Nominations Committee shall prepare a slate of at least 2 (two) nominees with nomination packages for the office of President-Elect.
 Nominees shall be UFFC-S voting members in good standing.
 In the event that less than two nominees are available, exemption to proceed with one nominee shall be obtained from the IEEE Vice President for Technical Activities.
 An affirmative vote of two-thirds of all Voting Members of AdCom is required to elect the single nominee.

 A complete nomination package shall consist of a letter of nomination signed by at least 2 (two) AdCom Members, an up-to-date candidate biography including IEEE and UFFC-S contributions, and a position statement by the candidate.
-Nominees shall be included on the slate as long as a complete nomination package has been received by the Chair of the Nominations Committee at least 4 (four) weeks prior to the last scheduled AdCom meeting in an election year.
+Nominees shall be included on the slate as long as a complete nomination package has been received by the Chair of the Nominations Committee at least 4 (four) weeks prior to the last regularly scheduled AdCom meeting in an election year.
 Nomination packages shall be distributed to AdCom within one week after the nomination deadline.
-At the last AdCom meeting in an election year, the President-Elect shall be elected.
+At the last regularly scheduled AdCom meeting in an election year, the President-Elect shall be elected.